algorandfoundation/docs/docs/get-details/transactions/index.md

 <center>*Atomic Pooled Fees*</center>

 !!! note
     [Inner transactions](/get-details/dapps/smart-contracts/apps/#inner-transactions) may have their fees covered by the outer transactions but they may not cover outer transaction fees.
+This limitation that only outer transactions may cover the inner transactions is true in the case of nested inner transactions as well.

 !!! info
     Full running code examples for each SDK and both API versions are available within the GitHub repo at [/examples/atomic_transfers](https://github.com/algorand/docs/tree/master/examples/atomic_transfers) and for [download](https://github.com/algorand/docs/blob/master/examples/atomic_transfers/atomic_transfers.zip?raw=true) (.zip).